sulaweyo/http_download/README.md

 ## Class: http_download

-The class just shows how to use this type by downloading a file.
+The class of that module just acts as test and example showing how to use the type.

 ### Sample Usage